 VANCOUVER THEATRE AND COVID-19

 The outbreak of the novel coronavirus in the spring of 2020 has been devastating for theatre companies in Vancouver and around the world.
-Visiting productions like Shen Yun and the Royal Canadian Circus were both cancelled in 2020.
+Visiting productions like Shen Yun and the Royal Canadian Circus were both cancelled in both 2020 and 2021.
 Companies like the Arts Club and Vancouver TheatreSports have also had to close their doors temporarily.

 Hopefully cinemas, community theatre groups and major venues will be able to reopen their doors soon!
 Fingers crossed!